 It brings me so much joy to display our glassware and a selection of our wine and spirits (believe it or not, more than half of our collection is tucked away inside the sideboard and in another wine rack in the kitchen!) as art.
 About 80% of our glassware is from HomeSense — often if I’m working on a project or a recipe I’ll pop in to find something to fit the vision for the shoot and I almost never leave empty handed!
 I love stopping in to hunt for the perfect pieces — their glassware starts at $1.99 per piece and they offer individually priced pieces or sets, which is perfect when I only need a couple of glasses.

-The mirrored copper trays (at $39.99) housing our spirits and bar essentials are also from HomeSense, in addition to our crystal decanters (at $19.99 — recognize them?) containing Adam’s favourite scotches, copper bottle opener, wine opener, jiggers (ranging from $5.99 – $9.99), pink salt lamps (at $19.99) and decorative bowls on display in our bar.
+The mirrored copper trays (at $39.99) housing our spirits and bar essentials, our crystal decanters (at $19.99 — recognize them?) containing Adam’s favourite scotches, copper bottle opener, wine opener, jiggers (ranging from $5.99 – $9.99), pink salt lamps (at $19.99) and decorative bowls on display in our bar are all from HomeSense.

 Moving onto the Dining Room area, we decided to keep our existing acacia wood table (it actually has 2 leaves we can add on either side to expand it for entertaining!) and chairs as we upgraded these pieces shortly after moving into this apartment — and we still love them!
 We did, however, replace the original chandelier with this antique gold, mid century inspired stunner.
 I love the open, airy feeling it brings to this area, while punctuating it with a touch of class!
 A simple fixture swap can make a big impact in any space, while helping to break up large rooms and designate separate spaces.